Here's Where to Find Help

 The Office of College Life maintains a list of websites and tips for students who are looking for apartments or homes to rent.

-figure holding big heartIndividual counseling is available for students who are currently registered at De Anza.
-The Psychological Services office also hosts weekly support groups and drop-in sessions.
+figure holding big heartIndividual counseling is available for De Anza students through De Anza's Mental Health and Wellness Center.
+They also host weekly support groups and drop-in sessions.

-Students can also speak online with a mental health professional, any time, through TimelyCare.
-These services are free.
+Plus: You can speak online with a mental health professional, any time, through TimelyCare.
+These services are free for De Anza students.

 Individual Counseling

-Here's how to sign up for individual sessions by appointment with a Psychological Services counselor
+Here's how to sign up for individual sessions by appointment with a Mental Health and Wellness Center counselor

 • Send an email to dapsychservice@deanza.edu